-Calculating the radius-compensated path in advance (LOOK AHEAD): M120 (Miscellaneous Functions software option)
+Calculating the radius-compensated path in advance (LOOK AHEAD): M120

 If the tool radius is larger than the contour step that is to be machined with radius compensation, the TNC interrupts program run and generates an error message.
 M97" suppresses the error message, but it results in dwell marks and will also move the corner.